 In severe infestations, you may notice small webs, similar to what a spider might leave.
 These webs most commonly appear when a sizable population of spider mites is present.
 Spider mites reproduce quickly, so by the time the population reaches such sizes, it’s difficult to control.
 This makes spotting the early signs all the more important.

 Yes, ladybugs do eat spider mites, along with several other small pests.
 Ladybugs can be a great asset for pest control, since they’re voracious eaters and don’t damage plants.
 If you don’t have ladybugs already in your garden, you have two options.
 You can either get ladybugs from a specialty store and release them into your garden or lure in ladybugs from the surrounding area.

 Luring ladybugs to your garden shouldn’t be too difficult if you already have spider mites in your garden.
 Ladybugs, like all animals, will go where there is food.
 However, ladybugs also eat pollen and flower nectar when there aren’t enough pests for them to eat.
 You can encourage ladybugs to move into your garden by planting some of their favorites, including dill, cilantro, cosmos, and tansy.

 Planting these flowers can also be helpful if you plan on releasing ladybugs.
 This is because one of the two main issues with releasing ladybugs into a garden is that they simply might not stay there.
-Making sure they have plenty of food sources and a water source, releasing them near the plants with the heaviest infestation, and releasing them at night can significantly increase the odds that they’ll stay.
+Making sure they have plenty of food and a water source, releasing them near the plants with the heaviest mite infestation, and releasing them at night can significantly increase the odds that they’ll stay.

-- When should you aerate your lawn?
+- How often should you turn your compost pile?
 What you need to know